-(Each section of this website is a chapter.
-Reading only one section without the others doesn’t tell you the story.
+Reading only one section of the website without the others doesn’t tell you the story.

 In 1993 not only had I kept writing to my old friend Carl, asking why he wouldn’t talk to me, I begged for an answer I wrote “please just answer my question are you getting my letters, just send me a yes or a no” That was a dumb question, but I wrote it..

 At the beginning of 1994, I was finally getting a bit better, enough to get a new job.
 But it was very rough at first.
 I was afraid of the unknown, still not getting answers and afraid I was being stalked.
 I tried so hard to keep it together without crying in front of people for no reason.
 But I loved secretarial work, it’s what I did most of my life.
 At this new job, I was an office assistant, receptionist, customer service, did banking and anything else they’d throw at me, but I didn’t mind, it helped by keeping me busy.

 One day when I came home from work, there was a letter for me.
 It was from Victory Music in California, where I was sending my letters to Carl.
 It was a yellow paper advertisement and in big black letters it read “YES” and smaller letters underneath read “Talk”.
 It was so haunting as if I received the Yes reply I asked for.
 I wanted to know why he was doing this to me.I wanted it all to end.
 So I would buy the album and listen to it.
 Looking for an answer.